michalma/codex/README.md

 # Bear Pea Hunt

 This repository contains a small browser game written in TypeScript.
 A bear roams an isometric field eating green peas in pods.
+The visuals use simple textures and shapes to evoke a classic isometric look.
 Use the arrow keys to move the bear around.

 ## Development